-Below are comments and links to news articles and other topics relevant to the Seattle office space market from the month of February 2014.
+Below are comments and links to news articles and other topics relevant to the Seattle office space market from the month of September 2017.

 September brought news of Amazon continuing the expansion of their high-rise campus in downtown Seattle after it received a permit to begin excavating the site for its fourth tower block.
 The planned development includes a 24-story building at Eighth and Bell and an 8-story building at Seventh and Blanchard, connected by an elevated walkway.
 Graphite Design Group will take over architectural design for Block Four, which at completion will contain 835,000 square feet of office space and 26,000 square feet of ground level retail.
 While not unexpected, Amazon’s continued expansion in Seattle brings calm to initial worries after the tech titan announced its search for a second U.S. headquarters location this month.